xuebinqin/U-2-Net/README.md

 ## Updates !!!

-**(2021-Aug-24)** We play a bit more about fusing the orignal image and the generated portraits to composite different styles.
+**(2021-Aug-24)** We played a bit more about fusing the orignal image and the generated portraits to composite different styles.
 You can <br/>
 (1) Download this repo by
 ```
 git clone https://github.com/NathanUA/U-2-Net.git